Sign In Forgot Password

 Ne'ilah: Ne'ilah is the concluding service of Yom Kippur, when the final prayers are recited prior to the break fast.

-*For Families: If you are unable to join us for the Yom Kippur afternoon services, please join us at Ne'Ilah so your children can blow the shofar and participate in a beautiful havdalah ritual with music, candles and spices, prior to breaking the fast as a community.
+*For Families: If you are unable to join us for the Yom Kippur afternoon services, please join us at Ne'Ilah so your children can participate in a beautiful havdalah ritual with music, candles, and spices, prior to breaking the fast as a community.